-- (2) in the case of a Global Book-Entry Security held through DTC, DTC notifies us that it is no longer willing or able to act as a depository or ceases to be a "clearing agency" registered under the Exchange Act, and we cannot find a successor within 90 days after we receive notice; - in the case of Global Book-Entry Securities held through another depository, if all of the clearing systems for those Global Book-Entry Securities are closed for business for 14 consecutive days, or are permanently closed and we cannot find a successor within 90 days; - a Holder has initiated a judicial proceeding to enforce the Holder's rights under the Global Security in court, and counsel has advised the Holder that it is necessary to have a definitive Debt Security; or - except in the case of 183 Day Notes (as defined in Appendix B), we, either at a Holder's request and expense or otherwise, in our own discretion, decide to issue definitive securities.
+- in the case of a Global Book-Entry Security held through DTC, DTC notifies us that it is no longer willing or able to act as a depository or ceases to be a "clearing agency" registered under the Exchange Act, and we cannot find a successor within 90 days after we receive notice; - in the case of Global Book-Entry Securities held through another depository, if all of the clearing systems for those Global Book-Entry Securities are closed for business for 14 consecutive days, or are permanently closed and we cannot find a successor within 90 days; - Holder has initiated a judicial proceeding to enforce the Holder's rights under the Global Security in court, and counsel has advised the Holder that it is necessary to have a definitive Debt Security; or - we, either at a Holder's request and expense or otherwise, in our own discretion, decide to issue definitive securities.
 Notwithstanding the foregoing, we have agreed that our right (in our discretion) to elect to issue definitive securities in exchange for a Global Book-Entry Security will be suspended for so long as such election is inconsistent with DTC's rules and procedures.